reidmorrison/symmetric-encryption/README.md

 * Encryption of passwords in configuration files
 * Encryption of ActiveRecord model attributes by prefixing attributes / column names with encrypted_
+* Encryption of MongoMapper keys by using :encrypted_key
 * Encryption of Mongoid model fields by adding :encrypted option to field definitions
 * Externalization of symmetric encryption keys so that they are not in the